Class 9 Exam > Class 9 Notes > Science Class 9 > Short Question Answer: Improvement in Food Resources

 • Roughage — Roughage is made up of coarse and fibrous components with poor nutrient content; animals acquire roughage from hay (cereal straw) and grain, respectively, as well as a lot of water.

-• Cotton seeds, oilseeds, oilcakes, and cereal grains like gramme and bajra are high in one or more nutrients (such as carbohydrate, lipids, proteins, minerals, and vitamins) and low in fibres.
+• Cotton seeds, oilseeds, oilcakes, and cereal grains like gramme and bajra are high in one or more nutrients (such as carbohydrates, lipids, proteins, minerals, and vitamins) and low in fibres.
 Cattle are fed green fodder in the winter, primarily Berseem and Lucerne, and maize, bajra, jowar, and dry fodder in the other seasons.

 Q25: Define the following